-Well, you need to bend your runtime mind a little bit in order to get end to end understanding of how does it work, but luckily we don’t have to take too deep dive here.
-Shapeless is about making attempt to solve things during compilation where they would normally be tackled in runtime.
+Well, you need to bend your runtime mind a little in order to get end to end understanding of how does it work, but luckily we don’t have to take too deep dive here.
+Shapeless is about making an attempt to solve things during compilation where they would normally be tackled in runtime.

 It’s rumored that Miles Sabin, the guy behind shapeless, doesn’t even exist at runtime.
-Shapeless aims to give you extreme level of confidence that if something compiles, it will work as expected.
+Shapeless aims to give you an extreme level of confidence that if something compiles, it will work as expected.
 Let’s see some simple examples now.

 With shapeless though you can use